Mood mAPPer Participant Recruitment

 We are inviting

-impulsivity or sitting still to help us study how young people’s moods go up
+or sitting still to help us study how young people’s moods go up and down in

 We will ask both parent and teenager some questions